 The course gives a broad introduction to the techniques of machine learning, and places those techniques within the context of computational finance.
 Topics include parametric and non-parametric regression, and supervised learning techniques.
 Methods covered include linear models, logistic regression, additive models, LASSO, kernel methods, clustering methods and applications, support vector machines and classification.
 We also discuss the implementation of dimension reduction techniques, including principal components analysis.
 Examples are taken from financial models.
 FIN 505 is considered the prerequisite of the course.

-Entrepreneurship, Innovation and Venture Capital
+Entrepreneurial Finance, Private Equity and Venture Capital

 This course explores how technology-based start-up ventures are founded, managed and financed.
 Specific emphasis is put on the early stages of development.
 The goal is to offer perspectives on the "two sides of the coin": the entrepreneur's perspective and the financier's perspective (in particular the venture capitalist).